mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 # HDM System Health

-###### **Failure Alerts and Notification HDM component or operations failure details are not visible in vCenter. **
+###### **Details of failures associated with the HDM component are not visible in vCenter. **

 Failures for migrate, migrate back, on-premises deployment, and add cloud are shown in vCenter under _Tasks and Events_.
-Any failure attributed to the HDM component going down will also be captured within vCenter events with a description that begins with ‘<code><em>com.primaryio.hdm.'</em></code>.
-This is currently shown in HTML and Flash view of the vCenter.
-However the details for the failures are not always available in both the views, for example for vCenter version 6.5 it is available in the Adobe Flash view.
+Any failure attributed to the HDM component going down will also be captured within vCenter events with a description that begins with <code><em>com.primaryio.hdm</em></code>.
+While the failures can be seen in the HTML and Flash views of vCenter, the details for the failures are not always available in both the views (e.g., it is only available in Flash view in vCenter version 6.5).

-###### **PIO Appliance not reflecting the failure status of HDM components**
+###### **PrimaryIO appliance does not reflect the failure status of HDM components**

-If a HDM On-Cloud component VM remains shutdown for an extended period, the failed HDM components health may not get reflected in the PIO Appliance.

-However**, **the failed component will be detected and alerts can be seen in the Home -> HDM-> Dashboard.
-Once the component VM gets rebooted successfully, the PIO Appliance will correctly show the health of all components.
+If an HDM cloud component VM remains shutdown for an extended period of time, the health of the failed HDM components may not be reflected in the PrimaryIO appliance.
+However, the failed component will be detected and alerts can be seen by selecting _Home_, followed by _HDM_, then _Dashboard_.
+Once the component VM is successfully rebooted, the appliance will correctly reflect the health of all components.
 (Ref: **CP-4647**)

 # Failure Handling in HDM